 50. Lily Pad Hop – Outdoor Games for Kids

 The activity is very open-ended.

-And encourages creativity among kids.
-And can be played indoors or even in the backyard.
+And encourages creativity among kids playing indoors or even in the backyard.

 Outdoor Games for Kids Sources:

-PLEASE SHARE THIS ARTICLE AND POST COMMENTS OUTDOOR GAMES FOR KIDS
+PLEASE SHARE THIS ARTICLE AND POST COMMENTS ON OUTDOOR GAMES FOR KIDS